Quick Start#

 You are now ready to explore the various tutorials available in the documentation and learn more about the GPM-API functionalities.

-If you are not familiar with xarray, we highly suggest to first have a look also at the xarray documentation.
+If you are not familiar with xarray, numpy, pandas, and dask, it is highly suggested to first have a look also at the documentation of these software.